MaxEdwards20/Dune-Snake/README.md

 ## In Progress
 - [ ] Particle system for the death of a sandworm and eating food. - Satchel
 - [ ] Sound effects on the death of worm and when food is eaten - Satchel
 - [ ] Caden: Record players score, kills and highest position.
-Probably can be added to the `GameScores` object.
 - [ ] Caden: Game over screen with score, kills, and highest position achieved.
 This is an overlay on the multiplayer game behind it.
 - [ ] Caden: Leaderboard to display top 5 players and client's score in corner of game.